dillionlim/brainhack-til-2025/README.md

 ## Hardware Used

 Aside from the GCP instance, we also made use of Kaggle's free 2xT4 and TPUv4-8 pod for training.

+The YOLOv8m models used for CV were trained on an RTX 3070.

 RL was also trained / evaluated on edge devices (varying architectures )on all members simultaneously to speed things up.